Plugs into the stack you already run on.

 Pulse, in every AI client you already use.

 Two paths into every AI client.
-Today: download a SKILL.md tarball and load it in any Skills-compatible tool.
-Next: Pulse-as-MCP for live queries, same permission scope, no bundle to refresh.
+Download a SKILL.md tarball and load it in any Skills-compatible tool, or point any MCP client straight at Pulse for live queries with the same permission scope and no bundle to refresh.
+Both are live today.

 Every recurring procedure compiles to a SKILL.md file.
 Load the bundle in Claude Desktop or Cursor today.
-Pulse-as-MCP is also live at /api/mcp— nine read-only tools (search, get_decision, find_expert, list_recent_decisions, get_pulse and friends) callable from any spec-compliant MCP client.
-Same tenant scope; bearer auth via your existing API key.
+Pulse-as-MCP is also live at /api/mcp: twenty-five tools (fourteen reads like search_company and find_expert, seven capture tools, three personal-memory tools, and one action-proposal tool) callable from any spec-compliant MCP client, scoped to your workspace; bearer auth via your existing API key.

 // claude_desktop_config.json